Shubham0315/AWS-Load-Balancers/README.md

 - If amongst our 3 instances, 1 is more powerful than others, we can send 50% requests to that EC2 and 25-25% to other 2 :- "Ratio Based LB" or "Weight Based LB"

 --------------------------------------------------------------------------------------------------------------------------

+7 Layers of OSI Model
+-
+- How a packet flows from client to server/how packet flows from 7 layers of OSI model?
+When we open browser and search any site, how our request travel and reach one of our google servers and response is sent back?

+- This entire process happens within 7 layers

+- User want to access linkedin/shubham315, he will open browser and search the profile, means user will initiate the request.
+It will travel over internet and it will reach one of the linkedin server and that server will send response back to user with my profile page.
+- Internally request from user travels from 7 different layers and reaches server or application.
+Here different LBs act on different layers of this OSI model.

+- Request started with user accessing my profile

+1. Application Layer
+  - User while opening the browser will initiate an HTTP request which is "Application layer" (layer7).
+Here we decide which protocol to use to access server.
+Protocols are HTTP, SFTP, FTP.
+  - So after opening browser, we initiate an HTTP request as our browser is HTTP client.
+  - If we dont use browser and use postman, there we can define which protocol we can use.

+2. Presentation Layer
+  - From application layer, our request goes to presentation layer.
+  - The request we're sending needs to be secure or non-secure.
+  - For secure one request has to be SSL/TLS based.
+This is done by presentation layer which takes care of encoding/encrypting our request

+3. Session Layer
+  - Then request goes to session layer where we create session for our request.
+  - Server will here understand things about session that user has initiated.
+Here we get details like time of request, type, etc.

+4. Transport Layer
+  - This layer is very critical where request split into multiple packets.
+This layer ensures request goes from user/client to server securely and in packets of small size.
+  - So when we send huge requests to server, there can be delay in response received from server.
+So if we split request in small packets, server can easily read packets and send response in small packets

+5. Network Layer
+  - The small packets have to travel from user to server through multiple routers.
+Request goes to multiple routers.

+6. Data Link Layer
+  - Here request goes through one of the routers.
+Our request before reaching physical layer goes to switch then data center and then physical layer

+7. Physical Layer
+  - Request goes to Physical layer where we have all cables connected to server.
+Cables to be connected with switch and switch connects to router

+- In short, the packet/traffic flow looks like below

+Application Layer(7) - Presentation Layer(6) - Session Layer(5) - Transport Layer(4) - Network Layer(3) - Data Link Layer(2) - Physical Layer(1)
+-